Variational analysis of the discontinuous Galerkin time-stepping method for parabolic equations: Introduction

 Several frameworks and methods can be used to establish the well-posedness (unique existence of a solution) of \eqref{eq:0}.
-For this study, we use the variational method of J.~L. Lions ( \cite[Chap.~XVIII]{dl92} and \cite[Chap.~IV]{wlo87}) because it is appropriate for the analysis of the dG$(q)$ method.
-To recall it, we require some additional notation.
-Set
+For this study, we use the variational method of J.~L. Lions.
+To recall it, we require some additional notation. \ns{We use the Bochner spaces $L^q(J;U)$, $1\le q\le \infty$, and the Bochner--Sobolev spaces $H^m(J;U)$, $m\ge 1$, for a Banach space $U$.
+Their norm are defined as